edublancas/edublancas.github.io/_posts/2022-07-23-users-and-docs.md

 However, we're assuming that:

-1. We can import `some_package` in our project's codebase
+1. We can import `some_package.exceptions` in our project's codebase (which implies adding it as a dependency)
-2. We are sure that when `SomeException` is raised, the solution is what we are displaying
+2. We are sure that when `SomeException` is raised, the solution is what we are displaying to the user

 Sometimes exceptions are too general, so we need to dig deeper.
 In such cases, we can use the error message as a proxy: